abhishek-x/web-carbon/README.md

 1. Tracks ⏱️ real-time CO2e emissions from daily web browsing.
 2. Displays a 30-day graph 📊 of your browsing emissions.
-3. Offers an annual CO2e emission forecast 🌧️ using average your carbon emissions data (till date).
+3. Offers an annual CO2e emission forecast 🌧️ using average carbon emissions data (till date).
-4. Compares annual emissions to equivalent number of flights 🛫.
+4. Compares annual emissions to an equivalent number of flights 🛫.
-5. Suggests the number of trees 🌴 to plant to offset emissions.
+5. Suggest the number of trees 🌴 to plant to offset emissions.

 ## 🏁 Getting Started